fuwei6056/docs/source/index.html.md

 #### Note:
  - All take-profit and stop-loss orders are position closing orders.
  - The frequency limit of this interface is 5 times per second.
+ - One of tp_order_price and sl_trigger_price must been filled in at least.
+If all of them not filled in,  the order of take-profit and stop-loss order for an existing position will not be submitted.

 > Response